#Just Adulting Legal Survival Guide

 In addition, the judge may excuse other persons upon showing of hardship, extreme inconvenience, or public necessity; a person 70 years of age or older; a person who has served as a juror in any court in his or her county within one year; a person who is responsible for the care of a person with certain disabilities, an expectant mother; or a parent of a child under age six who is not employed full-time (§ 40.013, Fla.
 Stat.).

 Do Jurors Get Paid?
 Yes.
-In Florida state court, jurors who are not employed regularly or continuing to be paid are paid $15 per day for the first three days and $30 per day starting on the fourth day of jury service and each day afterward, but they are not paid for travel from their home.
+In Florida state court, jurors who are not employed regularly or who do not continue to be paid their regular wages while serving as a juror are paid $15 per day for the first three days and $30 per day starting on the fourth day of jury service and each day afterward, but they are not paid for travel from their home.
 Jurors serving a federal court are normally paid $40 per day and 25¢ per mile (§ 40.24, Fla.
 Stat.).
 If your circuit allows jurors to donate their service, the juror may irrevocably donate the compensation to one of several specific entities.

 Will I Lose My Job Or My Pay When I Have Jury Duty?
 You cannot lose your job because of your jury duty, but employers are not required to continue to pay wages to employees who are on jury duty under State law (§ 40.24, Fla.
 Stat.).
 However, there are some county ordinances (e.g., Broward County) that require some employers to pay some employees for their jury service.
 Check with your county government to find out whether or not your employer is required to pay you wages while you are on jury duty.

 How Are People Selected For Jury Duty?
 In each county the clerk of the court selects at random enough jurors from driver license lists to fill a jury.
 If selected for jury duty, you will receive a notice in the mail.
 You must appear at the location indicated when notified or contact the clerk of the court if you have a problem.
-Failure to appear may result in a fine not to exceed $100.00 being imposed by the judge (§ 40.23, Fla.
+Failure to appear may result in a fine not to exceed $100.00 being imposed by the judge and may be considered contempt of court (§ 40.23, Fla.
 Stat.).

 What Happens If I Break A Lease?
-You may be sued depending upon the provisions of the lease.
-You may be liable for damages, unpaid rent, advertising expenses, court costs, attorney’s fees, etc. You may lose your deposit depending on the provision of the lease.
+There are rare circumstances that might allow you to break the lease; however, in most cases you may be sued, and held liable for damages, unpaid rent, advertising expenses, court costs, attorney’s fees, etc. You may also lose your deposit depending on the provision of the lease.

 Florida law does not allow the landlord to use self-help eviction.
 The landlord is not allowed to: